 This pivot away from a more traditional workplace requires that senior leaders develop confidence that the necessary outcomes will be delivered.
 The right technology, data analytics and the appropriate management direction will ensure this happens.
 Hesitation about moving to cloud-based business applications should be abandoned.
 On-premise solutions to support business operations are like buggy whips – they’re outdated and outmoded.

-Cloud-based applications will provide leadership with the quantitative, qualitative and behavioral data to drive the right outcomes across each enterprise and to ensure a more satisfied and productive workforce.
+Cloud-based applications will provide leadership with the quantitative, qualitative and behavioral data to drive the right outcomes across each enterprise and to ensure a more satisfied and productive workforce – and Post-COVID workplace.

 The new workplace requires leadership to embrace digital transformation, fueled by more innovative technology to ensure workforce effectiveness, communication, learning, engagement, feedback – and, ultimately, the outcomes needed.
 Managers can’t continue to lead organizations in the same way that they did when people were in cubicles or coming into offices.
 Organizational agility and flexibility with decision making are now a necessity for the viability and survival of any business.